 Basic Mince Method

-In the instructions above I have used my slow cooker but if you haven’t got one, you can just cook everything in a pan.
+In the instructions below I have used my slow cooker but if you haven’t got one, you can just cook everything in a pan.

 1. The mince is better browned, so the next thing to do is put this in a saucepan, on a medium heat, whilst you get on with everything else.

-2. Add all the ingredients (apart from the beef which is browning) – go on, chuck it all in.
+2. Add all the ingredients to your slow cooker (apart from the beef which is browning) – go on, chuck it all in.

 3. Give it all a good stir.

-4. Drain any fat off the mince and add the mince to the slow cooker.
+4. One the mince has browned, drain off any fat and add the mince to the slow cooker.

 5. Give it another stir.